Menu

 Key highlights include:

-Best Time to Visit Mwea National Reserve
+Best Time to Visit Hell’s Gate National Park

 June – October (Dry Season)

-• Best for wildlife viewing
+• Best for hiking and cycling

 January – March